-17.5.5 Project Special Provisions
+16.4.5 Project Special Provisions

-Project Special Provisions are additions and revisions to the Standard Specifications and Supplemental Specifications unique to a particular project.
+Project Special Provisions are additions and revisions to the Standard Specifications (1) and Supplemental Specifications unique to a particular project.
 The writing style used for Project Special Provisions should be consistent and uniform.

-17.5.5.1 Criteria
+16.4.5.1 Criteria

-- Write a Project Special Provision only if the subject has not been adequately covered in the plans, Standard Specifications, or Standard Special Provisions. - Write clear, enforceable requirements that will be interpreted the same way by both the Engineer and the Contractor. - State the correct pay items.
-The name of the pay item must be consistent throughout the plans, specifications, and estimate.
-If the bid item is not listed in the current CDOT Item Book, the Project Manager should contact the Engineering Estimates and Market Analysis Unit and the Standards and Specifications Unit. - Make sure that Project Special Provisions do not conflict with other parts of the plans and specifications. - Use end-result rather than materials-methods requirements where possible. - Specify a requirement; don't make a suggestion or give an explanation. - Use the verb "will" when stating actions that will be taken by CDOT and "shall" when the action is to be taken by the Contractor.
-For example, refer to the following statements in Subsection 108.03 of the Standard Specifications regarding the project schedule: - "The Project Schedule shall show all activities required by all parties to complete the work."
-[Contractor's responsibility] - "The Engineer's review of the schedule will not exceed 10 calendar days."
-[Engineer's responsibility]
+- Write a Project Special Provision only if the subject has not been adequately covered in the plans, Standard Specifications (1), or Standard Special Provisions. - Write clear, enforceable requirements that will be interpreted the same way by both the Engineer and the Contractor. - State the correct pay items.
+The name of the pay item must be consistent throughout the plans, specifications and estimate.
+If the bid item is not listed in the current CDOT Item Book, the Project Manager should contact the Engineering Estimates and Market Analysis Unit and the Standards and Specifications Unit. - Make sure that Project Special Provisions do not conflict with other parts of the plans and specifications.

-Refer to the following statements in Subsection 601.05 of the Standard Specifications:

-- "Except for Class BZ concrete, the slump of the delivered concrete shall be the slump of the approved concrete mix design plus or minus 2.0 inches."
-[Contractor's responsibility] - "Acceptance will be based solely on the test results of concrete placed on the project."
-[Engineer's responsibility]

-- Use the appropriate Standard Special Provisions as written; don't write a Project Special Provision that covers the same issue without consulting the Standards and Specifications Unit. - Do not use Project Special Provisions with guaranty or warranty clauses unless they fall within the guidelines described in the 23 CFR Part 635.413.
-Check with the Standards and Specifications Unit to ascertain if policies and procedures have been implemented pertaining to the use of the warranty provision.
-Refer to Section 17.2.3.4. - Do not use proprietary items except as outlined in Section 17.2.3.5.
+- Use end-result rather than materials-methods requirements where possible. - Specify a requirement; don't make a suggestion or give an explanation. - Use the verb "will" when stating actions that will be taken by CDOT and "shall" when the action is to be taken by the Contractor.
+For example, see the following statements in subsection 108.03 of the Standard Specifications (1) regarding the project schedule: (i) "The schedule shall show all work completed within the contract time."
+[Contractor's responsibility] (ii) "The Engineer's review of the schedule will not exceed two working days."
+[Engineer's responsibility] OR in subsection 601.05: (i) "Except for class BZ concrete, the maximum slump of the delivered concrete shall be the slump of the approved concrete mix plus 11⁄2 inch."
+[Contractor's responsibility] (ii) "Acceptance will be based solely on the test results of concrete placed on the project."
+[Engineer's responsibility] - Use the appropriate Standard Special Provisions as written; don't write a Project Special Provision that covers the same issue without consulting the Standards and Specifications Unit. - Don't use Project Special Provisions with guaranty or warranty clauses unless they fall within the guidelines described in 23 CFR Part 635.413 (3).
+Check with the Standards and Specifications Unit to ascertain if policies and procedures have been implemented pertaining to the use of the warranty provision. - Don't use proprietary items except as outlined in section 16.1.3.5.

-17.5.5.2 Format and Style
+16.4.5.2 Format and Style

-Project Special Provisions should conform to the conventions used in the Standard Specifications.
-Refer to the examples for each type described in Section 17.5.5.5.
+Project Special Provisions should conform to the conventions used in the Standard Specifications (1).
+See the examples at the end of this chapter.

-17.5.5.3 Fonts
+16.4.5.3 Fonts